carlosakkar/carlosakkar.github.io/index.md

 <br />
 <br />
 <p style="text-align: center; color: #a9a9a9; font-size: 8px;">
-  Hosted on GitHub Pages &mdash; Theme by
+  Hosted on GitHub Pages ---; Theme by
   <a href="https://github.com/orderedlist" style="color: inherit; text-decoration: underline;">orderedlist</a>
 </p>